VincentSheehan22/UCDPA_vincentsheehan/README.md

 #### Regex Replacement
 The dataset contains text and numeric data.
 Numeric values greater than 3 digits are represented as `"1,234"`.
-This is problematic for sorting and for asseing the column as a continuous range, for example plotting as axis ticks.
+This is problematic for sorting and for assessing the column as a continuous range, for example, plotting as axis ticks.
 Regex is used to convert to the required `1234` format:
 * Find: `(\d),(\d)(\d)(\d)`
 * Replace: `\1\2\3\4`

 The above regex strings are provided as parameters to the `find_and replace()` function defined in `find_and_replace.py`, along with the dataframe `df_nhl`.
-The regex strings use capture groups (parentheses) to capture and return the 1st, 2nd, 3rd and 4th digit characters, eliminating the ',' character.
+The regex strings use capture groups (parentheses) to capture and return the 1st, 2nd, 3rd and 4th digit characters, eliminating the `,` character.

 ```Python
 # Check format of 4-digit value.